Missouri vs. Boston College NCAA Football Odds, Plays and Insights | September 25, 2021

 Boston College Stats and Trends

-- When Boston College puts up more than 29 points, it is 0-1 against the spread and 2-0 overall.
+- Boston College is 0-1 against the spread and 2-0 overall when the team records more than 29 points.

-- When Boston College piles up over 455.7 yards, the team is 0-1 against the spread and 2-0 overall.
+- When Boston College picks up over 455.7 yards, the team is 0-1 against the spread and 2-0 overall.

-- This season the Eagles have three turnovers, two fewer than the Tigers have takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.